Topological quantum computer: Error correction and control

 Even though quantum braids are inherently more stable than trapped quantum particles, there is still a need to control for error inducing thermal fluctuations, which produce random stray pairs of anyons which interfere with adjoining braids.
 Controlling these errors is simply a matter of separating the anyons to a distance where the rate of interfering strays drops to near zero.
 Simulating the dynamics of a topological quantum computer may be a promising method of implementing fault-tolerant quantum computation even with a standard quantum information processing scheme.
 Raussendorf, Harrington, and Goyal have studied one model, with promising simulation results.

 Example: Computing with Fibonacci anyons

 One of the prominent examples in topological quantum computing is with a system of Fibonacci anyons.
-In the context of conformal field theory, fibonacci anyons are described by the Yang–Lee model, the SU(2) special case of the Chern–Simons theory and Wess–Zumino–Witten models.
+A Fibonacci anyon has been described as "an emergent particle with the property that as you add more particles to the system, the number of quantum states grows like the Fibonacci sequence, 1, 2, 3, 5, 8, etc." In the context of conformal field theory, fibonacci anyons are described by the Yang–Lee model, the SU(2) special case of the Chern–Simons theory and Wess–Zumino–Witten models.
 These anyons can be used to create generic gates for topological quantum computing.
 There are three main steps for creating a model: